ZefRaine/PeopleUnited/README.md

 ![Submit](images/Submit.PNG)

-Finally, a box will display your best matched friend from previous user's answers to the survey
+Finally, a box will display your most compatible match from previous user's answers to the survey

 ![BestFriend](images/BestFriend.PNG)